PurpleAvatar/multiscale_biological_modeling/_pages/chemotaxis/home_signal.md

 From the BNG simulation, we can observe that *L* and *T* drop quickly while *LT* increases quickly at the begining of the simulation, and then reach steady state concentrations.
 The steady state concentrations match our calculations by hand.

 ![image-center](../assets/images/chemotaxis_tutorial4_ssa.png){: .align-center}
-<figcaption>Concentration plot for ligand-receptor dynamics with SSA simulation.
-The concentrations reach a steady state at the end of the simulation.</figcaption>
+Concentration plot for ligand-receptor dynamics with SSA simulation.
+The concentrations reach a steady state at the end of the simulation.
+{: style="font-size: medium;"}

 * Phillip will then need to point the reader to the next section by saying this is just the beginning of the model we will build to study chemotaxis.
 (And computing steady-state concentration is just a toy example compared to questions we will ask soon.)